 As much as we’d like to think otherwise, it’s impossible for us to know everything we need to when that new technical writing project comes along.
+Or when we get assigned to support content marketing efforts, or land a gig as a technical journalist.
 So at some point, we have to ask questions—and that means extracting information from one or more subject matter experts (SME) by means of an interview.
 If you’re a technical writer easily overcome by stage fright or who clams up in conversations with mere acquaintances, conducting an interview with a SME can seem as intimidating as scaling Mount Everest.
 Interviewing SMEs is one part art, one part preparation, and one part social science experiment.
 It’s a soft skill that can pay big dividends well beyond the immediate technical communication project.

 In 2009, STC Fellow Rich Maggiani noted in a Summit presentation that “Interviewing is research as a social act,” which may qualify technical communication practitioners to wear yet another hat: social science researcher.